iamsiberian/frontend-2017-project-build/README.md

 # frontend-2017-project-build

 An example of a simple front-end web application.
-Technology stack: HTML5, CSS3, Nunjucks, SCSS, Gulp.
+Technology stack: HTML5, CSS3, Handlebars, SCSS, Gulp.

 To run the sample, follow these steps: